-I was at the gym (yes I am keeping up with my spin class) and passed by a bulletin board with the following header “NEVER RETIRE”.
-This caught my attention as the prospect of never retiring is not one that is commonly stated especially as much of our concern is retirement planning.
+I was at the mall (yes – I am trying to help the stores) and passed by a bulletin board with the following header “NEVER RETIRE”.
+This caught my attention as the prospect of never retiring is not one that is commonly stated, especially as much of our concern is retirement planning.
 However, when you consider what it is to “retire” it makes perfect sense.

 The word retire can mean to withdraw from use or service, which is what the bulletin board was referencing.
 There is much to be said about keeping moving and staying active in all phases of your life, including during your retirement.